 B21.
 I’d like to ask you some questions about the job that ended most recently.
 When did this job end?

+Please select Month and Year in the boxes below.

 IF RESPONDENT ENTERS A MONTH AND YEAR, SKIP TO B22.